History of photography: 1832 to 1840: Early monochrome processes

 Niépce died suddenly in 1833, leaving his notes to Daguerre.
 More interested in silver-based processes than Niépce had been, Daguerre experimented with photographing camera images directly onto a mirror-like silver-surfaced plate that had been fumed with iodine vapor, which reacted with the silver to form a coating of silver iodide.
 As with the bitumen process, the result appeared as a positive when it was suitably lit and viewed.
 Exposure times were still impractically long until Daguerre made the pivotal discovery that an invisibly slight or "latent" image produced on such a plate by a much shorter exposure could be "developed" to full visibility by mercury fumes.
 This brought the required exposure time down to a few minutes under optimum conditions.
 A strong hot solution of common salt served to stabilize or fix the image by removing the remaining silver iodide.
 On 7 January 1839, this first complete practical photographic process was announced at a meeting of the French Academy of Sciences, and the news quickly spread.
 At first, all details of the process were withheld and specimens were shown only at Daguerre's studio, under his close supervision, to Academy members and other distinguished guests.
-Arrangements were made for the French government to buy the rights in exchange for pensions for Niépce's son and Daguerre and present the invention to the world (with the exception of Great Britain, where an agent for Daguerre patented it) as a free gift.
+Arrangements were made for the French government to buy the rights in exchange for pensions for Niépce's son and Daguerre and to present the invention to the world (with the exception of Great Britain, where an agent for Daguerre patented it) as a free gift.
 Complete instructions were made public on 19 August 1839.
 Known as the daguerreotype process, it was the most common commercial process until the late 1850s when it was superseded by the collodion process.